-(“”Women-Make-Movies” and women directing is a concept I teach step-by-step how to finance and how to create in my “2-Day Film School” at www.WebFilmSchool.com “)
+(“”Women-Make-Movies” and women directing is a concept I teach step-by-step at my “2-Day Film School” at www.WebFilmSchool.com “)

 The idea of women directing, women crewing, women writing, women editing, women scoring, etc., when amalgamated into a single body, is highly marketable in today’s movie marketplace…